avitenzer/btc-tcp-client/README.md

   - Unknown scripts: Hex representation for unrecognized patterns
 - Computes and prints confirmations when a seen tx is mined
 - Graceful shutdown with context management
+- **Reliability features**:
+  - Panic recovery in all goroutines
+  - Structured logging to stderr (separate from JSON data output)
+  - Message size validation to prevent OOM attacks
+  - Optimized connection timeouts for production use
+  - Graceful degradation when downstream systems are slow
+  - Periodic health monitoring and metrics reporting

 ## Building:
 ```bash